 Instead, freeholders simply elected for doubling ground rents.
 In the past, doubling ground rent has occurred every twenty to thirty years.
 However, in the past decade it has become common for ground rents to double every ten or fifteen years.
 The BBC estimates around half of leaseholds are onerous in this way.

-You can imagine the developer’s executives being incredulous at the vast sums of money this could provide as well as the effects on bottom lines.
+You can imagine the developer’s executives reaction to the vast sums of money this could provide, as well as the effects on bottom lines.
 Similarly, there are firms out there that are buying and holding freeholds as very long term investments.

 In response, the government have proposed a ban on houses being sold as freeholds and are instead insisting on fixed or RPI linked ground rents.
 Unfortunately, this does nothing for the thousands of people who already own properties with doubling ground rent clauses built-in.
 Most lenders will not touch a property that has ‘onerous’ ground rents – that is where the ground rent is greater than 0.1% of the property (£300 on a £300,000 property for instance), or where the rent doubles any less than every twenty years.